-Net cash used for investing activities for year-to-date 2024 was \$40 million primarily related to capital expenditures of \$101 million, partially offset by aggregate cash proceeds of \$50 million related to the sales of certain Easton investments.
-The capital expenditures included approximately \$75 million related to new, primarily off-mall, stores and remodels of existing stores, approximately \$15 million for various IT projects primarily to support the growth and profitability of our business, and approximately \$10 million related to distribution and logistics capabilities.
+Net cash used for investing activities for year-to-date 2024 was \$114 million primarily related to capital expenditures of \$166 million, partially offset by aggregate cash proceeds, net of fees, of \$40 million related to the sales of certain Easton investments.
+The capital expenditures included approximately \$115 million related to new, primarily off-mall, stores and remodels of existing stores, approximately \$30 million for various IT projects primarily to support the growth and profitability of our business, and approximately \$20 million related to distribution and logistics capabilities.

-Net cash used for investing activities for year-to-date 2023 was \$176 million, primarily related to capital expenditures.
-The capital expenditures included approximately \$85 million related to new, off-mall stores and remodels of existing stores, approximately \$55 million for various IT projects primarily supporting the separation of our IT systems from Victoria's Secret and approximately \$30 million related to distribution and logistics capabilities.
+Net cash used for investing activities for year-to-date 2023 was \$239 million, primarily related to capital expenditures.
+The capital expenditures included approximately \$125 million related to new, off-mall stores and remodels of existing stores, approximately \$75 million for various IT projects primarily supporting the separation of our IT systems from Victoria's Secret and approximately \$35 million related to distribution and logistics capabilities.

 In 2024, our top priority remains driving sustainable, long-term, profitable growth through investments in the business.
-To support this, we are now planning for a total of \$250 million in capital expenditures during the year, and our priorities remain investments in brick-and-mortar stores and in technology.
-Our capital expenditures guidance is down from our previous range of \$300 million to \$325 million, largely driven by cost savings in our real estate build outs and timing of multiyear supply chain investments.
+To support this, we are planning investments totaling approximately \$250 million during the year, the vast majority of which will be reported as capital expenditures, and our priorities remain investments in brick-and-mortar stores and in technology.